bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Doesn't need to be edited in early.

-## Recoverability of channel funds
+## Recoverability of channel funds and brute force closures

 Oliver Gugger: 00:33:06

 Yeah, just one thing that, I noticed during review is that, the right original spec had for the two remote outputs.
 So basically if I go on chain with force closed and my, my remote party can, can spend it immediately.
-Use the internal key for the internal key, use the music to funding key of, which is the same as in the funding output because we thought, yeah, we're never going to agree on spending through that.
+Use the internal key for the internal key, use the musig2 to funding key of, which is the same as in the funding output because we thought, yeah, we're never going to agree on spending through that.
 So it could just be a point that is never going to be used.
 But one thing I noticed while writing Chantools, which is a utility that helps people recover funds is that a lot of people don't really do have their channel backup files.
 So they cannot sweep funds even if the remote party closed and they would be accessible.